optimagic-dev/optimagic/docs/source/getting_started/introduction.rst

 Visualization
 =============

-Interactive plots that help you to compare large numbers of estimated parameters.
+We implement functions for interactive plots that help you to compare large numbers of estimated parameters.
 The plots help you to diagnose how strongly your results depend on constraints, start values or the choice of optimizer.
 Moreover, you can see whether the size of those effects is large or small in comparison to your statistical standard errors.